ndidplatform/ndidplatform.github.io/example-authen-flow.md

 - [ndid-smart-contract](https://github.com/ndidplatform/ndid-smart-contract)
   is a repository for implementation of NDID platform at blockchain level.
-  This contains tendermint and golang implementation responsible for store/query data to/from blockchain
+  This contains tendermint and golang implementation responsible for storing/querying data to/from blockchain.
+Basically, it is an tendermint ABCI app.

 - [ndid-api](https://github.com/ndidplatform/ndid-api)
   is a repository for implementation of NDID platform at API level.
-  This contains nodejs implementation responsible for communicate with application via HTTP API and platform logic such as encryption/decryption and message queue.
+  This contains nodejs implementation responsible for communicating with cllient application via HTTP API and platform logic such as encryption/decryption and message queue.
   - src/routes HTTP API
   - src/main main logic